 Expense reimbursement forms

 For our expense reimbursements form, we request your full name, email address, postal address, and bank details in order to reimburse you.
-When you submit the form, a PDF containing the information you entered, along with the receipts, will be generated and sent to our accountant, Norsk Regnskaps-Reform AS (NRR), with copies to you and CAS.
-NRR will receive the reimbursement claim through their online invoice management system, PaperLess.
-The information will not be stored on CAS' websites, but NRR will store your payment information in accordance with Norwegian law (regnskapsloven).
+When you submit the form, a PDF containing the information you entered, along with the receipts, will be generated and sent to our external accountant, EconPartner AS, with copies to you and CAS.
+The accounting firm will receive the reimbursement claim through their online invoice management system, PaperLess.
+The information will not be stored on CAS' websites, but the accounting firm will store your payment information in accordance with Norwegian law (regnskapsloven).

 Registering for event (Deltager AS)